 After some research, I realized that I was addicted.
 It wasn’t going to be enough for me to just stop taking it.
 I needed to get professional help.
 I called my parents and confessed everything to them.
 I told them I thought that I needed to go to an inpatient drug rehab.
 They were so supportive.

-I had to go to a detox center first, but it was so worth it.
+I had to go to an Adderall detox center first, but it was so worth it.
 They gave me sedatives to calm me down.
 Plus, they monitored me 24/7 to make sure I was safe.
 I stayed there seven days.
 It was the best thing I could have done.
 I simply could not have stopped using this drug on my own.

 Going To Adderall Rehab